daniellevautier/responsiveSassBoilerplate/README.md

 **Horizontal padding** using the *.horizontal* class in conjunction with the .padded-content class

+**Retina media queries** using the mixin *highDPI*.
+Note: this won't be compiled in the IE stylesheet.

 ## Browser Support
 Tested in Chrome, Firefox, IE10, IE9*, IE8*, IE7*, IOS7 but am confident other major browsers will be supported. * There are some alternative options for these browsers (see below).